hycsg/TryHackMe-Box-Answers/vulnversity/answers.md

 ## Task 3 (Locating Directories Using GoBuster)

 1. **run GoBuster with a wordlist: gobuster dir -u http://<ip>:3333 -w <word list location>**: No Answer Needed
+2. **What is the directory that has an upload form page?**: /internal/